International

 Started in 1969, the award is given to the book the judges believe to be the year’s greatest work of English-language fiction published in the UK or Island.
 The book must speak to contemporary readers, and be of sufficient quality to be considered great literature in the future.
 The 2023 Winner was Prophet Song by Paul Lynch.

 Started in 2015, the award is given to the book the judges believe to be the greatest work of international fiction to be translated into English and be published in the UK or Ireland.
 It aims to promote excellent fiction from around the world to English-speaking readers.
-The 2023 Winner is Time Shelter by Georgi Gospodinov.
+The 2024 Winner is Kairos by Jenny Erpenbeck.

 Australian

 Starting in 1980, the Australian/Vogel’s Literary Award is one of Australia’s most prestigious awards for an unpublished manuscript by a writer under the age of thirty-five.
-The 2023 Winner is Immaculate, by Anna McGahan.
+The 2024 Winner is First Year, by Kristina Ross.

 Starting in 2003, the Australian Book Industry Awards (ABIAs) is an annual celebration that celebrates the connection between Australian readers and the ‘book makers’ who unite to create the must-read books of the year.
-Currently, the Awards include 21 categories.
-The 2023 Winner for Book of the Year was Recipetin Eats: Dinner by Nagi Maehashi.
+Currently, the Awards include 20 categories.
+The 2024 Winner for Book of the Year was The Voice to Parliament Handbook, by Thomas Mayo and Kerry O’Brien.

 Starting in 1996, The Ned Kelly Awards are one of Australia’s oldest and most prestigious prizes honouring our crime fiction and true crime writing.
 The awards include four categories.
 The 2023 Winners: